 About the Author

 Burton Malkiel is an American economist and writer best known for authoring A Random Walk Down Wall Street.
-Malkiel also spent nearly 30 years as the director of The Vanguard Group, a well-known low-cost investing company.
+Malkiel also spent nearly 30 years as the director of The Vanguard Group and served as Wealthfront’s Chief Investment Officer.
 Like Vanguard, Malkiel believes in market efficiency and establishing one’s core investments with diverse buy-and-hold strategies even when volatility is at its peak.

 A Brief Summary